akridata-ai/akride-examples/README.md

 3. Select "Get CLI/SDK config."

-4. You will receive the SDK configuration that is needed to interact with AkriData's services.
-Make sure to keep this configuration file secure.
+4. You can copy the SDK configuration that is needed to interact with AkriData's services.
+Make sure to keep this configuration secure.

-### Step 3: Set Up Your Environment
+### Step 3: Set up your environment

 #### Prerequisites